ark-lang/ark/docs/CONVENTIONS.md

     /*
      * this comment is to demonstrate
      * multi-line commenting conventions
-     * for the Ink project.
+     * for the Alloy project.
      */

 ### Documentation Comments